wxs/cherylhsu.ca/content/post/2020-12-08-the-arts-of-living-and-dying-in-damaged-bodies.md

 My tears show up in tender response, in solidarity.
 When someone shares a story from vulnerability, the armour begins to crack and melt.
 Vulnerability is such a profoundly precious and fragile thing: it shows up in the **tremble** of a voice.
 Trembling, shaking, and quivering, cracks something open.
 It makes you fall to pieces for a small and infinite moment -- atoms, particles, vibrate, scatter apart.
 You fall apart into the void.
 This experience is fucking scary, because it makes you feel small and fragile, and you have no idea whether you can piece yourself back together again.

-But falling apart a brief pause in the story of separation -- it is a small death, an outbreath, a momentary return to the primordial ocean.
+**But falling apart a brief pause in the story of separation.** It is a small death, an out-breath, a momentary return to the primordial ocean.
 My body shatters into particles that are freed to dance and interpenetrate with others, and for a moment, we are all one.

 When it is my turn to speak, I say to the men that I love them.
 That they are not alone.

 > “As the community stays with the uncomfortable tension of contradiction, individuals begin to perceive the truth of “the other” as their own experience, and the polarities of conflicting positions often dissolve into an unexpected emergence of a deeper underlying unity: a profound recognition that, ultimately, there is no “other”.
 We are all one.”\
 > \
 > ― William Keepin, Divine Duality: The Power of Reconciliation Between Women and Men

 ## **\--**